Advice > Software engineering

 “For me, this experience shows that so many instances of conflict and stress are simply the result of misaligned expectations, and can be solved through honest and open communication.

-Taking the time to listen and empathise with each viewpoint is crucial in these types of situations."
+Taking the time to listen and empathize with each viewpoint is crucial in these types of situations."

-This question is one of the top three system design questions repeated multiple times at Meta across multiple roles.
+This question is one of the top three Meta system design questions

 It is often asked of candidates applying for software engineer, engineering manager, and technical product manager roles at levels L4 and up, at the onsite/full loop interview stage.